karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/BabyYamlLightWebsiteUserDatabase/addUser.md

-BabyYamlLightWebsiteUserDatabase::addUser — Adds the user info to the database.
+BabyYamlLightWebsiteUserDatabase::addUser — Important: this is an override of the parent method.